brunomaga/brunomaga.github.io/_posts/2018-02-20-Algebra-for-ML.md

   - in some cases Adam doesn't converge to the optimal solution, but SGD does.
 According to the authors, switching to SGD in some cases show better generalizing performance than Adam alone;
   - calculates the exponential moving average of gradients and square gradients.
 Parameters $$\beta_1$$ and $$\beta_2$$ are used to control the decay rates of these moving averages.
 Adam is a combination of two gradient descent methods, Momentum, and RMSP
 - **Convex sets** are sets such that a straight line connecting any two elements of the set lie inside the set;
+  - similarly, a **convex function** is a function where any line segment between any two distinct points on the graph of the function lies above the graph between the two points.
+It's in concave up, therefore its second derivative is non-negative on its entire domain.
+A strictly convex function has at most one global minimum.;
 - **Linear programming** or **linear optimization**, is a method to achieve the best outcome (maximum profit or lowest cost) in a mathematical model whose requirements are represented by linear relationships, eg in the form $$f(x) = ax+b$$.
 In algebraic notations, a linear program is defined as:
   - find a vector $$x$$ that maximizes/minimizes $$c^{\intercal} x$$,
   - subject to $$Ax \le b$$ and $$x \ge 0$$,